Eleanor, or, The Rejection of the Progress of Love

 August 14, 2018 • 5.5 x 8.25 • 224 pages • 978-1-56689-508-8

-Close friends / distant lovers / catcallers / a thief with a story / idealistic communards / a question: How to live in this world?
+Close friends / distant lovers / lost paragraphs / a theft, a trip, a commune, a question: How to live in this world?

-A novel about a woman writing a novel about a woman who writes—Eleanor, or, The Rejection of the Progress of Love is a sexy, earthy, bracingly intelligent examination of the vicissitudes of grief, ambition, aging, information overload, compassion fatigue, and a data-centric understanding of self; the relative merits of giving up or giving in; the seductive myth of progress; and the condition of being a thinking and feeling (gendered, raced) inhabitant of an unthinkable, numbing world.
+A missing laptop, a critic, a sojourn in communal living—Eleanor, or, The Rejection of the Progress of Love is a bracingly intelligent examination of grief, autonomy, aging, desire, information overload, and the condition of being a thinking and feeling inhabitant of an often unthinkable, numbing world.
+Anna Moschovakis’s debut novel bristles with honesty, humor, and the hungers that propel us to revise and again revise our lives.

 About the Author